s4njk4n/XDC_ShopBot/README.md

 ## What is XDC_ShopBot?

 XDC_ShopBot is a simple, beginner-friendly Telegram bot that lets you sell digital products (like access codes, files, or services) and accept payments in XDC cryptocurrency.
-It's designed for anyone who wants to set up an online shop without needing advanced coding skills.
+It's designed for hobbyists wanting to set up or play with an online shop without needing advanced coding skills.

 The bot handles:
 - Showing a list of your products to customers.